helmedeiros/blog/content/en/posts/2014-04-10-um-sistema-de-recomendacao-de-produtos-baseado-em-grafos-titan-cassandra-redis-e-hadoop-em-producao.md

 seo_noindex: null
 dsq_thread_id: null
 categories:
   - Technology
   - Leadership
 tags:
   - big data
   - data scientist
-subtitle: Software development concepts and practices
+subtitle: Build production-ready recommendation systems using graph databases—implementing Titan, Cassandra, Redis, and Hadoop with Gremlin traversals to discover "who saw, also saw" patterns at scale
 ---

 Big data is like teenage sex: everyone talks about it, nobody really knows how to do it, everyone thinks everyone else is doing it, so everyone claims they are doing it..